Pharmaceutical Material Scientist

 Tasks and responsibilities/The role:

-We are looking for a scientist in Material Science who can provide input in the area of materials characterisation during the development of drug products, and can work together with us determining physical properties on materials that we use during the development of, or finalised drug products.
-The work includes characterisation, documentation, and attending and presenting project team meetings.
+We are looking for a scientist in Material Science who can provide input in the area of materials characterization during the development of drug products, and can work together with us determining physical properties on materials that we use during the development of, or finalised drug products.
+The work includes characterization, documentation, and attending and presenting project team meetings.
 The role is primarily laboratory based.

 Minimum requirements: